Womens Issues

 Sleep difficulties can increase significantly during the peri-menopause and menopause period.
 This can also affect seizures.

-Menopausal women with epilepsy have an increased risk of osteoporosis and the role of HRT in preventing osteoporosis is particularly important for women with epilepsy.
+Menopausal women with epilepsy have an increased risk of osteoporosis and the role of MHT in preventing osteoporosis is particularly important for women with epilepsy.
 Some antiseizure medications can reduce bone density and some people with epilepsy are at risk of falls, and therefore at higher risk of bone fractures.
 Bone density testing may be recommended if you are on certain types of antiseizure medications.
 Osteoporosis can be treated but preventative measures are better.
 High calcium diet, calcium supplements and vitamin D have all been shown to assist with maintaining bone health, as well as regular exercise.

 For more about Menopause and Epilepsy